-- 31. The Open Space and Stormwater management facility should be located away from Commercial designated lands to ensure greatest amount of non-residential floor area and resulting taxes for the Town. - 32.
-Block 5 & 23 should be conveyed to the Town as non-parkland conveyances for walking trails. - 33.
-There should be buffering between existing low density uses and higher density uses. - 34.
+31. The design is too dense and may disrupt the existing trees on the property located within the Plan of Subdivision.
+32. The Open Space blocks should be visible from public street and illuminated for evening use.
+33. Concerns about the compact design and the transition from the single detached dwelling units to rowhouses.
+34. The Open Space block and Stormwater management facility should be integrated into one large open-space facility to achieve active recreation uses and passive recreation activities.
+35. The Open Space and Stormwater management facility should be located away from Commercial designated lands to ensure greatest amount of non-residential floor area and resulting taxes for the Town.
+36. Block 5 & 23 should be conveyed to the Town as non-parkland conveyances for walking trails.
+37. There should be buffering between existing low density uses and higher density uses.
+Water/Sewer/Stormwater Management 38.
+Has the Town reviewed the water and wastewater capacity?
+Concerns that the existing water and wastewater capacity is not able to handle increase flows.
+39. Concerns that water and wastewater systems are nearing capacity.
+40. Will nearby homes who want to connect to sanitary services be provided the opportunity?
+Height 41.
+Concerns that the 4 th story would conflict with current by-laws.
+42. Visual Impact of the development.
+43. Concerns regarding the shadowing of the proposed rowhouses.

-Water/Sewer/Stormwater Management

-- 35. Has the Town reviewed the water and wastewater capacity?
-Concerns that the existing water and wastewater capacity is not able to handle increase flows. - 36.
-Concerns that water and wastewater systems are nearing capacity. - 37.
-Will nearby homes who want to connect to sanitary services be provided the opportunity?

-Height

-38. Concerns that the 4th story would conflict with current by-laws.

 Land Use Plan

-- 2. Belief the an Official Plan Amendment is required to permit rowhouse dwelling types in the land use designation applied in the Official Plan. - 3.
-Requests a full range of housing types and low density feel.

-Parking

-39. The provided number of parking spaces does not seem sufficient for the proposed number of units.

-Construction: